dallasgutauckis/trkv-web/scripts/README.md

-# GitHub Secrets & Variables Sync Scripts
+# GitHub Secrets Sync Scripts

-This directory contains scripts to sync your local environment variables to GitHub repository secrets and environment variables, which are required for the GitHub Actions deployment workflow.
+This directory contains scripts to sync your local environment variables to GitHub repository secrets, which are required for the GitHub Actions deployment workflow.

 ## Available Scripts